OfficeDev/TrainingContent/O3658-10 Replacing Lists Created from Custom Templates/Lab.md

   }
   ```

-  * This creates a new Document Library with a title based upon the exising library.
+  * This creates a new Document Library with a title based upon the existing library.
-  * If you were to be replacing a list template which were based on say, a calendar list, you would need to set the TemplateType apropriately here.
+  * If you were to be replacing a list template which were based on say, a calendar list, you would need to set the TemplateType appropriately here.

 7. With the new base library created it needs the same basic settings as the library it is to replace, paste in implementation for the **SetListSettings** method:
   ```csharp
   private static void SetListSettings(ClientContext clientContext, List listToBeReplaced, List newList)